feideconnect/core-apis/apigkadm.md

 ### Return value

 - `200 OK`: On success
-- `401 Unauthorized`: Current user is not allowed to see the owner's clients
+- `403 Forbidden`: Current user is not allowed to see the owner's clients

 On success, the json body consists of a list of clients matching the request.
 If the owner owns an apigk with id `foo`, clients having